sap-tutorials/Tutorials/tutorials/iot-part5-inserting-tessel-data/iot-part5-inserting-tessel-data.md

     ![hostname](https://raw.githubusercontent.com/SAPDocuments/Tutorials/master/tutorials/iot-part5-inserting-tessel-data/p5_2.png)

-3. One difference between this and “Postman” is that you need to add in your “Authorization” line.
-In “Postman” you entered the username and password and refreshed the headers.
+3. One difference between this and "Postman" is that you need to add in your "Authorization" line.
+In "Postman" you entered the username and password and refreshed the headers.
 This calculated the authorization hash.
 Switch back to your Postman window and copy the entire **Authorization** value from the header tab.

     ![basic authorization fron previous example](https://raw.githubusercontent.com/SAPDocuments/Tutorials/master/tutorials/iot-part5-inserting-tessel-data/p5_3.png)